 A&W Food Services is the second largest quick-service hamburger restaurant chain in Canada.
 Operating coast-to-coast, A&W restaurants feature famous trade-marked menu items such as The Burger Family, Chubby Chicken and A&W Root Beer.

-This release may contain certain forward-looking statements reflecting A&W Revenue Royalties Income Fund's current expectations in the quick service segment of the restaurant food industry in Canada; A&W Food Services' plans to continue to focus on its strategy of making A&W Canada's only authentic better burger restaurants for time-crunched adults, delighting them on every single visit; and A&W Food Services' plans to build the A&W brand through expanding to serve customers in new markets.
+This release may contain certain forward-looking statements related to: the Fund's current expectations in the quick service segment of the restaurant food industry in Canada; the amount and timing of the payment for the remaining consideration payable to A&W Food Services for the net new royalty revenue from the 24 net new A&W restaurants added to the Royalty Pool; the potential future exchange by A&W Food Services of the non-voting common shares of Trade Marks it holds for limited voting units of the Fund and the percentage of the Fund's voting securities A&W Food Services would hold upon the completion of such exchange; the proportionate increase A&W Food Services will receive in monthly dividends from Trade Marks; and A&W Food Services' strategy to differentiate itself with better ingredients.
 Investors are cautioned that all forward-looking statements involve risks and uncertainties, including, without limitation, changes in market, competitive developments, and potential downturns in economic conditions generally.
 Additional information on these and other potential factors that could affect the Fund's financial results are detailed in documents filed from time to time with the provincial securities commissions in Canada.

 SOURCE A&W Revenue Royalties Income Fund